The AIDA-TNG project: dark matter profiles and concentrations in alternative dark matter models: Summary and conclusions

 \section{Summary and conclusions}

-In this work, we investigate the dark matter density profile of haloes in the AIDA-TNG simulations \citep{despali25a}, considering systems between $5\times10^{9}M_{\odot}$ and $5\times10^{14}M_{\odot}$.
+In this work, we investigate the dark matter density profile of haloes in the AIDA-TNG simulations \citep{despali25a}, considering systems with total halo mass between $5\times10^{9}M_{\odot}$ and $5\times10^{14}M_{\odot}$.
 This analysis is the first to address models for the density profiles in CDM, WDM, and SIDM models over such a wide range of halo masses, including the effects of full physical baryon processes.
-This is possible thanks to the setup of the AIDA-TNG sample that includes cosmological hydrodynamical simulations of the same boxes, considering multiple alternative dark matter models: warm dark matter (WDM) with particle masses of 1 and 3 keV (WDM1, WDM3), and self-interacting dark matter with either a constant (SIDM1) or velocity-dependent (vSIDM) scattering cross-section.
+This is possible thanks to the setup of the AIDA-TNG sample that includes cosmological magneto-hydrodynamical simulations of the same boxes, considering multiple alternative dark matter models: warm dark matter (WDM) with particle masses of 1 and 3 keV (WDM1, WDM3), and self-interacting dark matter with either a constant (SIDM1) or velocity-dependent (vSIDM) scattering cross-section.
 We measure the halo dark matter profiles in all runs, study the best-fit analytical models for each scenario, and examine the concentration-mass relation with and without the inclusion of baryons.
+To ensure the robustness of the results, we only trust radial bins $r\geq3\epsilon_{\rm DM}$, where $\epsilon_{\rm DM}$ is the Plummer-equivalent softening length that is used to quantify the simulation resolution.
+This corresponds to $r\geq4.4$ kpc for the 100/A runs and $r\geq1.7$ kpc for the 50/A runs.